szaumoor/ZSTweaks/ZSTweaks/README.md

 - **All bards and Thieves can as long as they have 12 Intelligence/Wisdom depending on scroll type**: Same as before but with the new restrictions.

 Note that this component differentiates between "wizard scroll" and "priest scroll" by usability flags.
 If a spell scroll allows priests to use them, they are considered priest spell scrolls.

+**Component 1541:** Make vorpal hits not work if target is under Stoneskin or Ironskins

+This component patches all weapons that deal vorpal hits in the vanilla game such that they don't work as long as the target is under the Stoneskin or Ironskins spells, as per the 2nd edition.

+This patching is manual, and I'm not too sure I can make a script that does this automatically for any and all  sources of vorpal hits installed through other mods, and as such it patches the following vanilla sources of vorpal hits:

+- Axe of the unyielding +5
+- Ravager +6
+- Balor's weapon
+- Solar's Bow/Sword
+- Planetar's Sword (unless my component for planetars is installed)
+- Silver sword

+If you want this component working for other mod-added weapons that cause vorpal hits (including creature attacks), let me know and I'll make sure this component patches those too.

 **Component 1601:** Make potions and food items's effects universally incapable of stacking with themselves